FrootVPN is a pretty solid VPN based in Sweden.

 These include most of the important locations you would expect from a quality VPN:

-The problem is that this is a very low number of servers for a VPN company in 2019.
+The problem is that this is a very low number of servers for a VPN company.
 You might not need a server in Uzbekistan, sure, but the value of a large and well-diversified server network goes beyond streaming Uzbek Netflix.

 Ultimately, you want your VPN provider to offer a huge choice of servers because this is proof that they’ve invested time and money in building a reliable, stable network.